wp-plugins/hb-social-bookmark-widget/readme.txt

 == Frequently Asked Questions ==

-= What if my favorite social bookmark service is not included? =
+= What if my favorite social bookmark service is not yet included? =

 Let me know and I will try to add your prefered service to the plugin!